The fallacy of external costs

 The plot thickens.

 And here we are still in the realm of “CO2 is bad and causes global warming”.
-This is far from being a proven fact but still a fancy theory that unravels with every model that runs awry.
+This is far from being a proven fact but still, a fancy theory that unravels with every model that runs awry.

 Anything humans do on this planet produces negative externalities.
 And a lot of positive ones.
 Windmills are monstrous contraptions that spoil huge swathes of land.
 They devalue this land through the hideous looks and their infrasound emissions.
-But also through their shredding of birds, insects and other airborne lifeforms.
+But also through their shredding of birds, insects, and other airborne lifeforms.
 Does anyone put a price on those effects?
-There is a price on CO2 emissions from fossil fuels.
+There is a price for CO2 emissions from fossil fuels.
 That same practice should also apply to the production of windmills and solar arrays.

 Let’s keep things straight.
 We must dismiss those unfit attempts by the IMF.
 And also those of the European Commission.
 Their study on the internalization of transport externalities prepared by the CE Delft tries the same trick.